 Process CEO Top 4 Highest Paid Management Officers (1) Fixed remuneration Guaranteed Annual Cash Compensation ("GACC") consisting of the 12 months Basic Pay ("Basic Pay"), one month Midyear Bonus, 13 th Month Pay, Christmas Bonus and Longevity Pay.
 Monthly Basic Pay is determined based on the salary range applicable for the position.
 The salary range is determined on the basis of benchmark market rates.
 GACC consisting of the 12 months Basic Pay, one month Midyear Bonus, 13 th Month Pay, Christmas Bonus and Longevity Pay.
 Monthly Basic Pay is determined based on the salary range applicable for the position.
 The salary range is determined on the basis of benchmark market rates.
 (2) Variable remuneration Performance-based pay in terms of percentage of the GACC.
 Range is 0% to 60% of the GACC.
-Actual payout is dependent on the achievement of the Core Net Income target of the Performance-based pay in terms of percentage of the Officer's GACC.
+Actual payout is dependent on the achievement of the Core Net Income target of the PLDT Group.
+Performance-based pay in terms of percentage of the Officer's GACC.
 Range is 0% to 60% of the GACC.
 Actual payout is dependent on the achievement of the Core Net Income target of the PLDT Group.

-PLDT Group.

-(3) Per diem allowance -

-(4) Bonus -

-(5) Stock Options and other financial instruments

-(6) Others (specify): Long Term Incentive Plan Cash Plan based on the achievement of the 3-year cumulative Consolidated Core Income Target of the PLDT Group.
-Individual Target Awards are determined based on a multiple of the GACC.
-Cash Plan based on the achievement of the 3- year cumulative Consolidated Core Income Target of the PLDT Group.
-Individual Target Awards are determined based on a multiple of the GACC.
+(3) Per diem allowance (4) Bonus - (5) Stock Options and other financial instruments - (6) Others (specify): Long Term Incentive Plan Cash Plan based on the achievement of the 3-year cumulative Consolidated Core Income Target of the PLDT Group.
+Individual Target Cash Plan based on the achievement of the 3- year cumulative Consolidated Core Income Target of the PLDT Group.
+Individual Target Awards are determined based on a multiple of